Nic

 About

-I am a PhD student in statistics at Harvard University.
+My name is Nic Fishman, I am a PhD student in Statistics at Harvard University.

-You can find a more complete resume here, and you can reach me at njwfish [at] gmail.com.
+You can find a more complete CV here, and you can reach me at njwfish [at] gmail.com.